Supplemental Newborn Screen, Blood Spot

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-Patient must be >24 hours and <1 week of age.
+Patient must be older than 24 hours and less than 1 week of age.

 Supplies: Card-Blood Spot Collection Filter Paper (T493)